funcool/httpurr/README.md

 This is free and unencumbered software released into the public domain.

-For more information, please refer to the [http://unlicense.org/](Unlicense website).
+For more information, please refer to the [Unlicense website](http://unlicense.org/).